The Hard Work of Restoring the Harbour

 The City of Hamilton has made a number of important contributions to the HHRAP since 1992.
 These include:

-Beach and Park Revitalization Project: The City of Hamilton has rebuilt harbour beaches and stretches of shoreline to create and enrich bird and fish habitat, increase public access and enjoyment and mitigate the effects of water contaminants such as E. coli.
+- Beach and Park Revitalization Project: The City has rebuilt harbour beaches and stretches of shoreline to create and enrich bird and fish habitat, increase public access and enjoyment and mitigate the effects of water contaminants such as E. coli.
 More information about the Beach and Park Revitalization Project

 - Decommissioning the Waterdown Wastewater Treatment Plant: After determining that replacing the Waterdown Wastewater Treatment Plant with a pumping station would reduce environmental impacts and save money, work began in 2007 on a project that will conclude with Waterdown’s wastewater being processed at the Dundas treatment plant.
 More about the Waterdown Wastewater Treatment Plant Decommissioning Project